tgrants/grade-check/README.md

 		- Enable docker `sudo systemctl enable docker`
 		- Start docker `sudo systemctl start docker`
 		- Add user to docker group `sudo usermod -aG docker $USER`
-- Clone the repository `git clone https://github.com/tgrants/grade-check.git`
-- Download and place your `credentials.json` in this directory
-- Set environment variables
-	- Copy template `cp .env.example .env`
-	- Edit it `nano .env`
-		- if `DJANGO_SECRET_KEY` is left empty, it will get generated when the app is run for the first time
 - Build and start container `docker-compose up --build`
 	- Add `-d` flag to run in background
 - Open container shell `docker exec -it <web container> sh`